fluid-project/personal-data-server/README.md

 needs to be changed for any reason, the change should also be reflected in the Ansible configuration repository (specifically, the load balancers group_vars).

 **WARNING**: Due to a [bug](https://github.com/appleboy/ssh-action/issues/166) in the GitHub action used to connect to the deployment server, these variables have been hardcoded in the `scripts/gha-deploy-main.sh` script.
-The GitHub Secrets values are current not being used.
+The GitHub Secrets values are currently not being used.

 ## FAQ